SacRT COVID-19 Preparedness – Mask Continues to be Required to Ride per Federal DOT Mandate

 The safety and health of our employees and customers has been and continues to be a top priority for SacRT and we are taking a number of proactive measures in response to COVID-19.

 - Blocking off certain seats in buses and light rail trains to provide physical distancing

 - Installing protective plexi-glass barriers on each bus by the driver’s seat to reduce risk when paying fare

-- Requiring all employees and riders to wear a face covering or mask
+- Requiring all employees and riders to wear a mask

 - Fogging and disinfecting buses, light rail trains and facilities

 - Providing employees with personal protective equipment (PPE) such as hand sanitizer, disinfectant wipes, disposable gloves, masks and safety glasses

 - Reminding riders to maintain social distancing at stations/stops and onboard vehicles